tatethurston/astrojs-service-worker/README.md

 You must serve your application over HTTPS in production environments.
 [Service Workers must be served from the site's origin over HTTPS](https://developers.google.com/web/fundamentals/primers/service-workers).

 Some browsers special case `localhost`, so this is may not necessary during local development.
 HTTPS is _not_ handled by this library.
+You can use a reverse proxy like [Nginx](https://www.nginx.com/) or [Caddy](https://caddyserver.com/).

 The service worker origin constraint means that service workers can not control pages on a different subdomain.
 Eg `mysite.com` can not be controlled by a service worker if that was served from a subdomain such as `mycdn.mysite.com`.
+To learn more about how service workers work in general, read [MDN's documentation](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).

+## Production Sites using astrojs-service-woker

+My blog, [tatethurston.com](https://www.tatethurston.com/).
+You can use this site to get a sense of the capabilities enabled by this package.
+If you have any questions, feel free to [open an issue](https://github.com/tatethurston/astrojs-service-worker/issues/new).

 ## Contributing 👫